Auto Portability - Frequently-Asked Questions (FAQs)

 A secondary benefit to employers is the increase in financial wellness experienced by their employees as they preserve their savings and accumulate larger account balances over time.

-The benefits to financial institutions and service providers accrue slowly over time and include increases in the assets that they invest and service as well as a significant reduction in the number of small accounts over time.
+The benefits to financial institutions and service providers include increases in the assets that they invest and service as well as a significant reduction in the number of small accounts over time.
+EBRI has estimated the present value of retirement assets retained from plugging cash out leakage through auto portability to be $1.5T for accounts below $5,000.
 Like employers, service providers also benefit from a reduction in small accounts.
 Auto portability has been introduced to a majority of the larger plan service providers and has seen measured progress along the path to adoption and implementation.
-Eight of the top ten record-keepers - a group that includes Fidelity Investments, Empower Retirement, Alight, TIAA, Principal Financial, Vanguard, Bank of America Merrill Lynch and Wells Fargo - are engaged in auto portability discussions at a variety of stages.
+Twelve of the top thirteen record-keepers have engaged Retirement Clearinghouse in auto portability discussions.

 The “heart and soul” of RCH Auto Portability, the auto portability solution introduced by Retirement Clearinghouse, is an electronic records matching technology that is used to Locate & Match℠ participant accounts across record-keeping platforms.